Jaguar F-Pace review - Interior, design and technology

-3MPG, CO2 and Running CostsThe diesel models return decent fuel economy, but the real efficiency champion is the petrol plug-in hybrid
+- 3MPG, CO2 and Running CostsThe diesel models return decent fuel economy, but the real efficiency champion is the petrol plug-in hybrid

-- 4Interior, design and technology - currently readingThe Jaguar F-Pace offers a fresh exterior look and revamped cabin with the latest on-board tech
+- 4Interior, design and technology - currently readingThe Jaguar F-Pace offers a fresh exterior look, with a revamped cabin and the latest on-board tech

 - 5Practicality, comfort and boot spaceThe F-Pace rivals cars like the Porsche Macan and BMW X3, but trumps them both for boot space and rear-seat practicality